 It may be tempting to don a different look for each day of the week but it’s not always sustainable.
 In fact, Facebook co-founder, Mark Zuckerberg swears by t-shirts and jeans every day to eliminate unnecessary decisions and implement routine.
 Although a ‘one-look-every-day’ approach is a bit extreme, there’s value in simplicity.

-A minimalistic wardrobe is about quality over quantity.
+A minimalist wardrobe is about quality over quantity.
 Stick to fewer quality items that last longer and look more professional.
-A capsule wardrobe will save you infinite time deciding what to wear in the mornings – and you have less chance of committing a serious office-wear faux pas.
+A capsule wardrobe will save you infinite time deciding what to wear in the morning – and you have less chance of committing a serious office-wear faux pas.

 The right fit

 Believe it or not, psychologists say poorly fitting clothes give the impression the wearer is unrealistic about their abilities.
 If clothes are too small, it suggests the wearer is unconfident.
 Oversized clothes allude to the fact that the wearer is trying to hide from the spotlight.
 Buy clothes that fit.
 And if your weight fluctuates – adjust accordingly.

 Remember that the clothes maketh the man, so it might be time to do an objective assessment of the message you’re sending to colleagues.
 You want to be known for the things you say and do, not your outfit malfunction.